The Trademark Bully

 - do nothing or take a ‘wait n’ see’ approach

-Regardless, you should always consult competent legal counsel if you receive a cease and desist demand.
+Regardless, you should always consult competent legal counsel if you receive a cease and desist letter.
 Trademark litigation is a more complicated legal subject and there are often opportunities for the allegedly ‘infringing’ party to turn the tables and file counterclaims, seek to cancel the other party’s trademark registration, and/or pursue attorneys’ fees, costs and other damages for ‘trademark bullying’ tactics.

 If you have received a cease and desist letter or believe another party is using a mark that is the same or substantially similar to your mark, for the same or similar goods or services, The Jacobs Law LLC can help.
 Contact us at 1-800-652-4783 or email ContactUs@TheJacobsLaw.com.
-Our Business Law and Business Litigation lawyers can draft and deliver a Cease and Desist demand, and pursue or defend the resulting litigation if necessary.
+Our Business Law and Business Litigation attorneys can draft and deliver a Cease and Desist letter, and pursue or defend the resulting litigation if necessary.

 Your Attorneys For: Trademark & Service Mark Maintenance and Protection